Emsworth to Langstone

 The Route

 1. Exit the car park and head down South Street towards the quay.
-Follow the causeway around the millpond, with the harbour on your left.
-There are some good crabbing opportunities here.
+You will pass Flintstones on your right in an old flint building. and then the Slipper Sailing Club.
+Follow the promenade out to the millpond, then walk along the causeway with the harbour on your left and the millpond to your right.
+There are some good crabbing opportunities here if you fancy stopping.

 Did you know?